 When you select the Platforms tab, you see the list of the platforms that you added.
 However, if you’re a new user and haven’t set up any platforms yet, you can either add a community platform here on-the-fly, or set up a private platform by clicking the Create and manage custom Platforms here link.

 - To add a community platform, click the + icon next to the Add Platform bar.

 - Give a name for the platform and select the platform from the list of community platforms in the Platform menu.

 - Click Add Platform.

 - To add a private platform, click the + icon next to the Add Platform bar.

-- Click the Create and manage custom Platforms here link which will take you to the Platforms page, where you can add a new private platform.
+- Click the Create and manage custom Platforms here link which takes you to the Platforms page, where you can add a new private platform.
 Alternatively, you can go to the Platforms page from the left sidebar.

 This option allows you to choose a Citrix ADC or F5 BIG-IP DNS config file and import the configuration (of your existing platforms) directly.
-This will automatically create private platforms for your Citrix ADC or F5 BIG-IP DNS configuration.
+It automatically creates private platforms for your Citrix ADC or F5 BIG-IP DNS configuration.

 This option enables you to directly import all your GSLBs configured in the ADM Service.

 If you are using Citrix Cloud ADM Service, you can import the GSLBs configured there.
-The basic site information - IP and name will be imported as ITM platforms.
-ITM will geo-locate the site and allow the platform to be displayed on the Visualizer for performance analysis.
+The basic site information - IP and name are imported as ITM platforms.
+ITM geo-locate the site and allow the platform to be displayed on the Visualizer for performance analysis.

-The Radar Performance Report gives you details of specific platforms for which the alerts were triggered and each network from which it was measured.
-It also tells you what the Response Time or Availability measurements were and the time period for the issue that was measured.
-This includes all the filters that were applied in the Visualizer.
+The Radar Performance Report provides details about specific platforms, alerts triggered, and each network from which it was measured.
+The report displays Response Time or Availability measurements and the time period for the issue that was measured.
+It includes all the filters that were applied in the Visualizer.